Philadelphia Workers’ Compensation Lawyers

 Experience Reflected in Real Outcomes

-The outcomes listed below reflect select matters handled within this practice area and are not an exhaustive list of the firm’s work.
+The outcomes listed below reflect select workers’ compensation matters handled within this practice area and are not an exhaustive list of the firm’s work.
 They are included to illustrate experience, not to suggest that similar results will occur in other cases.
-Many matters are resolved through confidential settlements and cannot therefore be publicly disclosed.
+Many matters are resolved through confidential settlements and cannot, therefore, be publicly disclosed.

 $1,800,000